la-lo-go/the-PHPoly/README.md

 </details>

 ## Final notes
-I wish this was a complete port but it is not, this was part of my first course final project so a lot of stuff that I would have liked to implement, like building and cards are not here.
+I wish this was a complete port but it is not, this was part of my first course final project so a lot of stuff that I would have liked to implement, like building or cards, are not here.

 So... that's it!
 Thanks! 🤠